 With Easter coming up next weekend and family get-togethers happenin' after church, I thought I'd do a little round-up of some recipes that would make a great addition to any Easter meal!

-TWO of my sisters will be here at our house for Easter and I'm cookin' the big meal.
+My sister and her family will be here at our house for Easter dinner and I'm cookin' the big meal.
 I haven't finalized our meal plan yet, but some of these will definitely be on our menu.

 I've chosen a big ol' variety of things - but I know that coming up with side dishes can be a big challenge.
 And, they're not only the toughest to come up with, but also what you're often asked to bring along if you're heading to a family/friend Easter dinner.
 So, I've included a whole bunch of side dishes and gone lighter on the desserts.